1543446291/H1Z1-Server/README.md

 ## Credit

 https://github.com/emilk/loguru - for the log utility
-https://github.com/ChriisH/cpp-httplib - for the http server used for the LoginServer API
+https://github.com/ChriisH/cpp-httplib - for the http server
+https://github.com/dropbox/json11 - for the http server